-When crises such as disease outbreaks occur in low-income countries, the global response can inuence the output of researchers in the most affected locations.
+When crises such as disease outbreaks occur in low-income countries, the global response can influence the output of researchers in the most affected locations.
 This paper investigates the impact of the 2014 West African Ebola epidemic on publication outcomes of endemic country scientists.
 Driven by collaborations with high-income country scientists in Ebola publications, endemic country scientists with relevant experience increase their publication output.
 However, the productivity of scientists without relevant experience falls, driving a reduction in non-Ebola publications.
-Any benefits arising from increased visibility during the epidemic doesn't appear to spillover to non-Ebola or Africa-led research in the long run.
+Any benefits arising from increased visibility during the epidemic does not appear to spill over to non-Ebola or Africa-led research in the long run.